marlenajanasz/CheckiO/README.md

 Output: A string.<br><br>
 7. Correct sentence <br>
 For the input of your function, you will be given one sentence.
 You have to return a corrected version, that starts with a capital letter and ends with a period (dot). <br>
 Pay attention to the fact that not all of the fixes are necessary.
-If a sentence already ends with a period (dot), then adding another one will be a mistake.
+If a sentence already ends with a period (dot), then adding another one will be a mistake. <br><br>
 8. Max digit <br>
 You have a number and you need to determine which digit in this number is the biggest.